thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-mfe/README.md

                     3. AUTHORITY_API: Endpoint for the page authority from the backend module, e.g., http://localhost:5000/v1/rai/backend/pageauthoritynew.

+                    4. AUTH_TOKEN: Set the auth token to "Bearer None".

 5. The runLocally() method configures all values locally, while setDataFromENV() fetches configuration values from Nginx during server deployment.